 As a federal contractor, CWS also uses E-Verify to confirm newly-hired employees’ legal eligibility to work in the US.
 E-Verify is an internet-based system that compares information from an employee’s Form I-9, to data from the U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.

 Employers may not use E-Verify to pre-screen job applicants or to re-verify current employees and may not limit or influence the choice of document presented for use on the Form I-9.

 IMPORTANT: If the government cannot confirm that you are authorized to work, CWS is required to provide you written instructions and an opportunity to contact SSA and/or DHS before taking adverse action against you, including terminating your employment.

-- Employment Specialist – Temporary – Lancaster, PA
+- Temporary Case Aide - Part Time – Lancaster, PA

 - Hunger, Research, and Innovation Intern – New York, NY